 It’s significant to note that the study on autism and oxalate excluded the following groups from their selection criteria: those on a special diet, those with a history of seizures or antibiotic use, those with gastrointestinal disease (in addition to those with kidney stones).
 This is important to note, because all of these can be conditions of or cause hyperoxaluria.

-A history of antibiotic use can make oxalate issues worse, as can gastrointestinal diseases.
-Clinicians report that children with autism have higher rates of antibiotic use and seem less able to fight infection, and research demonstrates that gastrointestinal conditions are higher in autism than for neurotypical children.,, Also, many autistic children suffer seizures, and oxalates can cause seizures.,,
+A history of antibiotic use can make oxalate issues worse, in part because a bacteria, oxalobacter formigenes, that is often killed by antibiotics, controls free oxalate levels in the large intestine , as can gastrointestinal diseases.
+Clinicians report that children with autism have higher rates of antibiotic use and seem less able to fight infection, and research demonstrates that gastrointestinal conditions are higher in autism than for neurotypical children.
+Also, many autistic children suffer seizures, and oxalates can cause seizures.

 The study’s selection criteria (omissions) may affect an underrepresentation of the range of oxalate (plasma and urinary) that would occur in a full range of autistic patients.
 Even with the exclusions, significant oxalate issues were identified.
 This warrants further study, without excluded variables, to investigate how results may differ.
 If these groups had been included, rates and levels of oxalate would most likely be even higher.